ghastlith/ghastlith.github.io/README.md

 # [blarknes.github.io](https://blarknes.github.io/)

-My personal webpage, a place where you can find my social media profiles as well as the certificates I've earned.
+My personal webpage, a place where you can find my social media profiles.

 The website is made with Svelte, a component framework, and SvelteKit, an UI framework built on Svelte.